Welcome to the shameless self-promotion page.

 2001

 Won Cowichan Lake road race and criterion.
 Survived and technically won the veteran women category Bastion Square Crit (only vet woman crazy enough to enter) and actually got a medal and prize this time!
 Won Cherry Point crit and road races.
-Destroyed the field at Monday night track grudge match 2000m pursuit (except for a few young guys who were faster than me).
+Destroyed the field at Monday night track grudge match 2000m pursuit (except for a few young guys who were faster than me who don't count).
 Won Cobble Hill time trial and Maple Bay road race.
 Second in the BCMCA provincial championship road race and time trial at Shawnigan Lake (women 45-49), second in the womens all round time trial (there is no all round for the road race).
 And then in the fall, rode the sweetest bike in Beijing – a bright red double suspended single speed Giant with V brakes!

 2002